3. Truth Vortex

 Nathan started jotting down names.
 He thought, dreamt, and prayed doubt-filled prayers all day long and into the strange hours of the night.
 He scribbled down at least one name daily and crossed out a few.
 After weeks of writing and erasing, thinking and praying, four names remained.
 No new names came to him.
 He couldn’t cross out any of the remaining four.
 He knew whom he would ask to be his mentors.

 Nathan finally gathered his nerve and reached out to the four candidates.
-He was fortunate: in spite of time restrictions and scheduling difficulties, all agreed.
+He was fortunate: in spite of scheduling difficulties, all agreed.
 He opened his calendar and arranged regular visits over the following year.
 He would pay a call to each of the four every two weeks.
 Two appointments per week, every week, and countless hours spent traveling.

-- Fisherman (Pre-Modernism)
+- Fisherman (Classic/Pre-Modern)

 - Scientist (Modernism)

-- Artist (Postmodernism)
+- Artist (Postmodern)

 ◆